Harshavardhanpentakota/LTE-using-NS3/README.md

 # 📶 LTE - using - NS3 🌐
 > NS3 LTE SIMULATION

-The objective of this Project is to understand and change code of LTE Schedulers algorithms in NS-3 for necessary stats collection.
-Further, I also evaluated and compared the performance of different Scheduler algorithms.
+The objective of this project is to understand and modify the code of LTE Schedulers algorithms in NS-3 for necessary statistics collection.
+Furthermore, I evaluated and compared the performance of different Scheduler algorithms.

-Created a topology as shown in the below figure.
+Created a topology as shown in the figure below.
 P-GW and Remote Host are added to this topology and connected them with point-to-point 1 Gbps links.

 ![topology.png](topology.png)